Peachtree station: Possible replacement

-For some time, there have been proposals for a new Amtrak station in downtown.
+There have been proposals for a new Amtrak station in downtown.
 In April 2011, the city of Atlanta submitted an application for a grant seeking $22.5 million to relocate the station approximately 1 mi south to Northside Drive and 17th Street, near the multi-use community of Atlantic Station.
 However, the deal fell through, and the property instead sold to Fuqua Development.

 In November 2011, the Georgia Department of Transportation signed a $12.2 million contract with Cousins Properties, The Integral Group, and Forest City Enterprises to develop plans for a new station in The Gulch area near Five Points, close to the former site of the Terminal station.
 This station is intended to serve as a hub not only for Amtrak, but for MARTA, intercity buses, and the proposed commuter rail lines as well.

-Amtrak is continuing to negotiate with MARTA, Norfolk Southern, and the GDOT as it explores options for replacing its facility.
+Amtrak continued to negotiate with MARTA, Norfolk Southern, CSX, the City of Atlanta, and GDOT as it explores options for replacing its facility.
 Among the options currently under consideration is the site of the former General Motors assembly plant adjacent to the Doraville MARTA station.